Creative arts has positive impact on health & wellbeing of school

 Here are some of the activities we embarked on with a view to providing a distraction through the arts to what was going on in the wider world, to give students and staff something to look forward to, and, above all, put smiles on faces.

 Our original plan was to work towards live stage performances of The Lion King musical in June 2021 but we have embarked on a new journey: ‘The Lion King Experience’ - an immersive, project-based exploration of theatre.
 Music curriculum teaching and Bronze Arts Award student activities (playing the main characters, providing the main dances and making scenery and costumes) are being embedded in this journey.
 It will be an inclusive whole school project culminating in a production of The Lion King, giving everyone a sense of community.
 The end goal is for the musical to be performed by the students and filmed by a local company, live streamed for pupils and their families to enjoy, with a possible DVD produced to help recoup costs.

-Although split into bubbles, students are developing and experimenting with a variety of theatrical, 21st century skills and increasing their cultural capital.
+Although split into bubbles, students developed and experimented with a variety of theatrical, 21st century skills and increased their cultural capital.
 All students are singing as part of The Lion King chorus and will either have created an animal mask in art or have designed their face paint pattern for the performance.
 Each student is creating a pride journal, recording their experiences within the project.
 Another extension of the project was our half term Lion King pumpkin design competition.
 Through the experience, we will hopefully continue to inspire future careers in theatre and performance.